aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/Fine-Tuning Overview.md

-# Fine-Tuning Overview

 ## Overview
 Fine-tuning is effectively the bridge between a "generic knowledgeable" model (like a base GPT or Llama model) and a "specialized expert" model (like a medical coding assistant or a brand-specific customer support agent).

-Here is a structured deep dive into the most critical topics regarding LLM Fine-Tuning.

 ## LLM Lifecycle
-To understand SFT, you must visualize where it sits in the lifecycle of an LLM.
 1. **Pre-Training (Unsupervised):** The model reads trillions of tokens (internet data) to learn probability distributions.
 It learns that after "The capital of France is," the next word is likely "Paris."
 2. **SFT (Supervised):** We feed the model specific `{Instruction, Response}` pairs.
 We tell it: "When a user asks X, you should reply with Y."
 3. **RLHF/DPO (Preference Alignment):** (Optional) We further refine the model based on human preferences (ranking which answer is better).

-## How SFT is Achieved: The Mechanics
+## How SFT is Achieved
 Technically, SFT uses the same underlying mechanism as pre-training—**Next Token Prediction**—but with a crucial twist regarding the data and the loss function.
 ### The Dataset Structure
 In pre-training, data is raw text.
 In SFT, data is structured.
-A typical SFT entry looks like this:
+A typical SFT entry looks like:
 - **Prompt:** "Explain quantum entanglement like I'm five."
 - **Completion:** "Imagine you have two magic dice..."